bitnose/Python/README.md

-# Python
+# Python Exercises

-# Collection of school exercises given on course Python Programming(Autumn 2022) from Haaga-Helia University of Applied Sciences.
-Code have been tested with Viope.
+Collection of school exercises given at course Python Programming (Haaga-Helia University of Applied Sciences, Autumn 2022, by teacher Kari Silpiö.
+Code have been tested using Viope code checker.